reactphp/promise/README.md

 {
     $deferred = new React\Promise\Deferred();

-    // Pass only the Resolver, to provide the resolution value for the Promise computeAwesomeResultAsynchronously($deferred->resolver());
+    // Pass only the Resolver, to provide the resolution value for the promise computeAwesomeResultAsynchronously($deferred->resolver());

-    // Return only the Promise, so that the caller cannot
+    // Return only the promise, so that the caller cannot
-    // resolve, reject, or otherwise muck with the original Deferred. return $deferred->promise();
+    // resolve, reject, or otherwise muck with the original deferred. return $deferred->promise();
 }